 The bill is all about politics, not science, and will not improve the conservation of endangered species.

-This partisan bill seeks to impose overweening and inappropriate state control over the most important processes to list, protect and recover imperiled species under the ESA and adds additional bureaucratic barriers to listing but removes barriers to delisting.
+This bill seeks to impose overweening and inappropriate state control over the most important processes to list, protect and recover imperiled species under the ESA and adds additional bureaucratic barriers to listing but removes barriers to delisting.

 It shields critical decisions to delist species from judicial review, precluding the ability of the public to hold federal decision makers accountable to the law.